drupol/master-thesis/src/thesis/2-reproducibility.typ

 cybersecurity across federal agencies and emphasises the integrity of the software supply chain.

-The european counterpart, the #gls("CRA") by the European Union reinforces these efforts by setting cybersecurity requirements for software.
+The European counterpart, the #gls("CRA") by the European Union reinforces these efforts by setting cybersecurity requirements for software.
 This act aims to reduce vulnerabilities in software products, enhancing security throughout their lifecycle.
 Software must come with clear information on their features and